ArtifactDB/SewerRat/README.md

 SewerRat will periodically (by default, daily) create a back-up of the index at `DBPATH.backup`.
 This can be used to manually recover from problems with the SQLite database by copying the backup to `DBPATH` and restarting the SewerRat instance.

+The [`html/`](html) subdirectory contains a minimal search page that queries a local SewerRat instance, also accessible from [GitHub Pages](https://artifactdb.github.com/SewerRat), Developers can copy this page and change the `base_url` to point to their production instance.

 ## Registration in more detail

 We previously glossed over the registration process by presenting users with the `registerSewerRat` function.